codeinstyle-io/blog-ai/README.md

 ## Trivia

-Captain is an experimental blog engine entirely written by AI models.
+Captain is an experimental blog engine ~~entirely~~ mostly written by AI models.
 This project explores the possibilities and limitations of AI-generated software by creating a fully functional blogging platform.
-Every line of code, from the architecture decisions to the implementation details, has been crafted through AI assistance.

 ## Project Structure

 Captain is written in Go and uses:
 - Sqlite for data storage
-- [Gin framework](https://gin-gonic.com) as a web server
+- [Fiber framework](https://github.com/gofiber/fiber) as a web server
 - [html/template](https://pkg.go.dev/html/template) for HTML templates